David Hess: 1956–1971: Songwriting and music

 In 1956, Hess recorded the original version of the Otis Blackwell composition "All Shook Up" under the stage name David Hill.
 The next year the song became a #1 hit single for Elvis Presley.

 He began his professional career as a songwriter for Shalimar Music in 1957.
 He composed "Start Movin' (In My Direction)" for Sal Mineo and "Rockin' Shoes" for the Ames Brothers.
 In 1959, he recorded a cover version of Cliff Richard's "Living Doll" for Kapp Records, and it became a mild placed charter for him on the U.S. Billboard charts.
 He wrote songs for Elvis Presley throughout the 1950s and 1960s, which include "I Got Stung", "Come Along", and "Sand Castles".
 "Your Hand, Your Heart, Your Love" became a 1960s hit when it was performed by Andy Williams.
 In 1962, Hess wrote and recorded "Speedy Gonzales", (as David Dante) which became a #6 single for Pat Boone in the U.S. and a #2 in the UK, selling more than 8 million copies worldwide.
 Hess then recorded two solo albums for Kapp Records, again topping the charts, this time with a top 10 folk hit titled "Two Brothers."

 In 1969, he became head of A&R at Mercury Records in New York.
-There he linked with Western classical composer John Corigliano, and together they wrote the Grammy Award-winning rock opera The Naked Carmen, which became a big hit of the Berlin Ballet Week in 1970.
+There he linked with Western classical composer John Corigliano, and together they wrote the rock opera The Naked Carmen, which received a Grammy nomination for Best Album Cover.
+It became a big hit of the Berlin Ballet Week in 1970.
 His work with Mercury included And the Children Toll the Passing of the Day, a 1969 album he wrote for Irish actor Malachy McCourt.